Nové Hrady (České Budějovice District): Etymology

-The name literally means 'new castles' in Czech.
+The name means 'new castles' in Czech.

 Geography

 Nové Hrady is located about 30 km southeast of České Budějovice, on the Czech-Austrian border.
 It lies in the Gratzen Mountains (Novohradské Hory), which are named after the town.
 The highest peaks are Vyhlídka at 720 m above sea level and Veveří at 617 m.
 The highest point of the municipal territory overall is on the border with Austria in the Gratzen Mountains with an altitude of 825 m.

 The Stropnice River flows through the town.
 The municipal territory is rich in fishponds, the establishment of which has a long tradition here.
 The largest ponds are Byňovský rybník (with an area of 69.7 ha), Nakolický rybník and Kachní rybník.